rancher/quickstart/README.md

 **Please be aware that you will be responsible for the usage charges with Digital Ocean**

+## Scaleway quick start

+The Scaleway folder contains terraform code to stand up a single Rancher server instance with a 3 node cluster attached to it.

+### How to Use

+The instructions are basically the same as [DO](#do-quick-start).

+The following are specific to Scaleway:

+- `scw_token` in the `terraform.tfvars` can be created in the `Account > Credentials > Tokens` section.
+- `scw_org` in the `terraform.tfvars` can be found in the `Account > ORGANIZATION ID` section.

+**Please be aware that you will be responsible for the usage charges with Digital Ocean**

 ## Vagrant quick start

 The vagrant folder contains a vagrant code to stand up a single Rancher server instance with a 3 node cluster attached to it.